la2050/challenge/_2020/connect/creative-acts.md

   and amplify the voices of the most marginalized to change commonly held narratives and improve opportunities for our most impacted communities.
 project_description: >-
-  We will use it to help incarcerated young people discover the value of their voice, the importance of participating in civic engagement through voting and connecting with organizations who are affecting change in their communities.
-  We create community art, spoken word and poetry to engage and inspire them to change their narratives about who they are and the impact they have.
+  Creative Acts’ Art Attacks program teaches incarcerated young people the value of their voice and the importance of participating in civic engagement through voting, and connecting with and finding leadership roles in organizations that are affecting change in their communities.
+We use community drawn art, spoken word poetry and other artistic endeavors to engage and inspire incarcerated youth to change their narratives about who they are and the impact they have.
 Our pilot program showed an 86% rise in voting for participants and facilitated deep connections between our incarcerated youth and the organization March for Our Lives.
 Which LA2050 goal will your submission most impact?: LA is the best place to CONNECT In which areas of Los Angeles will you be directly working?:
   - >-